How ‘Z’ became a symbol for supporting Russia’s invasion of Ukraine

 The larger meaning of Z

-As the symbol appears to be everywhere in Russia, experts say it has now become potent, intended to show a united Russia in times of war.
+As the Z appears to be everywhere in Russia, experts say it has now become a potent symbol, intended to show a united Russia in times of war.

-In this sense, the Z became a symbol of a new Russian ideology and national identity, said Kamil Galeev, a former Wilson Center fellow who researched Russian identity politics from Moscow, in a long Twitter thread.
+In this sense, the Z became a symbol of a new Russian ideology and national identity, Kamil Galeev, a former Wilson Center fellow who researched Russian identity politics from Moscow, said in a long Twitter thread.

-But experts like Galeev and others, argue its sudden use among many Russians follows a state-organized propaganda campaign to rally support, or at least create the impression to the outside world that Russian people stand behind the invasion.
+But experts like Galeev and others, say its sudden use among many Russians follows a state-organized propaganda campaign to rally support, or at least create the impression to the outside world that Russian people stand behind the invasion.

-“It is clearly propagated by and organized by the state with the purpose of creating a sense of broad public support for the invasion,” said Henry E. Hale, a professor of political science and International Affairs at George Washington University.
+“It is clearly propagated by and organized by the state with the purpose of creating a sense of broad public support for the invasion,” said Henry E. Hale, a professor of political science and international affairs at George Washington University.

-Hale added these symbols can be “powerful tools for authoritarian regimes,” like Russia which in this case is “promoting something simple, visible, adaptable, versatile and that way, it can take on a life of its own, while creating the impression of broad support for the regime.”
+Hale added that these symbols can be “powerful tools for authoritarian regimes” like Russia, which in this case is “promoting something simple, visible, adaptable, versatile, and that way, it can take on a life of its own, while creating the impression of broad support for the regime.”

-But such efforts can also be used to influence and coerce others into embracing the regime’s policies — or at least pretend to, said Hale, who specializes in Russian and Ukrainian politics.
+But such efforts can also be used to influence and coerce others into embracing the regime’s policies — or at least pretending to, said Hale, who specializes in Russian and Ukrainian politics.

-“If many people see many others displaying symbols, it puts pressure on other people to show the same kind of support, to stay in the good graces of the regime, not run into trouble with neighbors and to adopt the socially desirable position.”
+“If many people see many others displaying symbols, it puts pressure on other people to show the same kind of support to stay in the good graces of the regime, not run into trouble with neighbors and to adopt the socially desirable position.”

-Alexei Yurchak, an anthropologist at University of California-Berkeley studying post-Soviet Russia and Eastern Europe, argued the fact that this is a new symbol never used before endows it with even more power.
+Alexei Yurchak, an anthropologist at the University of California at Berkeley who studies post-Soviet Russia and Eastern Europe, said the fact that this is a new symbol endows it with even more power.

 “Everyone can easily draw it.
-They can endow it with all sorts of different meanings … And no one quite knows whether it’s true or not,” he said, adding that there is no “real meaning” of the symbol.
+They can endow it with all sorts of different meanings. … And no one quite knows whether it’s true or not,” he said, adding that there is no “real meaning” for the symbol.

-Some people have connected it to the fictional character of Zorro, the avenging vigilante fighting to protect the common people.
-Or “For Victory.”
-Or “Zapad,” the Russian word for “West.”
-Or the St. George’s ribbon symbolizing heroism and resistance.
+Some people have connected it to the fictional character Zorro, the vigilante fighting to protect the common people.
+Or to “For Victory.”
+Or to “Zapad,” the Russian word for “West.”
+Or to the Saint George’s ribbon symbolizing heroism and resistance.

 “The real meaning is all of those meanings,” Yurchak said.
 “It becomes that the multivalence of these meanings is the strength of the symbol.”